CaryMosley/FinalProject/README.md

 The first thing I did was run through a (1,1,1) model using each of my sentiment features individually.
 The model that performed best was the VADER Sentiment model using the NY Times snippets.
 This model was marginally improved compared to the ARIMA and baseline but again was not particularly different.
 For VIX it looks like median active manager leverage was the best model by RMSE.
 Again this model was slightly improved compared to the ARIMA but it is not noticeably better than the baseline.
 Going forward, I'll use the median levarage and the VADER sentiment of the NY Times snippet as my exogenous variables.

-The ARIMAX predictions are a bit more volatile than the ARIMA but are still vastly understating the real variance.When there is a higher median leverage we would expect a lower value of VIX.
+The ARIMAX predictions are a bit more volatile than the ARIMA but are still vastly understating the real variance.
+When there is a higher median leverage we would expect a lower value of VIX.
 This makes sense as VIX is known as the "fear" index.

 ### Feature Engineering